- Diseases and conditions

 - The Ministry has an expert advisory group that provides technical advice regarding antibiotic resistance issues.
 Read more

-- PHARMAC, the Institute of Environmental Science and Research and the New Zealand Food Safety Authority are key agencies that are involved in work relating to antibiotic resistance.
+- PHARMAC, the Institute of Environmental Science and Research, and the Ministry for Primary Industries are key agencies that are involved in work relating to antibiotic resistance.
 Read more